pawelgrzybek/jamstack-cdk-comments/README.md

 Add comments to your JAMstack website in few minutes.
 Maybe it is not a comprehensive solution that serves all your needs, but it works great as a starting point.
 [I have been using it for months on my personal website](https://pawelgrzybek.com/bye-bye-disqus-i-built-my-commenting-system-using-aws-serverless-stack-and-netlify-build-hooks/) and it worked like a charm.
 I hope it will help you too!

+Add comments to your JAMstack website in a few minutes.
+Maybe it's not a comprehensive solution that serves all your needs but it works great as a starting point.
+[I have been using it for months on my personal website](https://pawelgrzybek.com/bye-bye-disqus-i-built-my-commenting-system-using-aws-serverless-stack-and-netlify-build-hooks/) and it worked like a charm.
+I hope it will help you too!

-Check this [little demo app](https://jamstack-cdk-comments.netlify.app) and feel free to drop a new comment ;)
+Check this [little demo app](https://jamstack-cdk-comments.netlify.app) and feel free to drop a new comment 😉

 ## Prerequisites